 Indicator Loop System

 Another measure taken by the Royal Navy for the protection of the Firth of Forth was the installation of an Indicator Loop System.
 This comprised two sets of electric cables, laid on the seabed of the estuary about a mile apart.
-Whenever any large metal object, such as a ship, passed over the cables, the ship’s magnetic field would create an electric current in the cables which would be detected by the sensitive equipment.
-From the separate cables, the direction in which the ship was moving could be determined.
+Whenever any large metal object, such as a ship, passed over the cables, the ship’s magnetic field would create a response in the cables which would be detected by the sensitive equipment.
+There being two separate cables, it was possible to determine the direction in which the ship was moving.

-It can be seen from the above that an extensive network of defences manned by a significant number of military personnel guarded the Firth of Forth during the Second World War and that, thanks to this combination of minefields, coastal artillery, indicator loops, naval vessels as well as the air defences, no German ships ever attempted to enter the Forth to attack Rosyth.
+It can be seen from the above that an extensive network of defences, manned by a significant number of military personnel, guarded the Firth of Forth during the Second World War.
+Thanks to this combination of minefields, coastal artillery, indicator loops, naval vessels and air defences, no German ships ever attempted to enter the Forth to attack Rosyth.
 That alone justified the effort involved in creating and manning these complex defences.

 * My thanks to Gordon Smith (www.naval-history.net) for this information and for the photograph of HMS Plover.